mishfish123/test/README.md

 nvm install node 14.15.1
 nvm use node 14.15.1
 ```
-   *  Double check you are using the right version of node by typing the following command
+3. (optional) Double check you are using the right version of node by typing the following command.
+It should output v13.14.0

 ```
 node --version
 ```
-   *  This should output: v13.14.0

 4. Install a IDE of your choice.
 Some recommended IDEs include atom or VSCode